Financial Analysis: Amcon Distributing (NASDAQ:DIT) versus Performance Food Group (NYSE:PFGC)

 Performance Food Group has higher revenue and earnings than Amcon Distributing.
 Amcon Distributing is trading at a lower price-to-earnings ratio than Performance Food Group, indicating that it is currently the more affordable of the two stocks.

-Amcon Distributing has a beta of 0.58, suggesting that its share price is 42% less volatile than the S&P 500.
-Comparatively, Performance Food Group has a beta of 1.44, suggesting that its share price is 44% more volatile than the S&P 500.
+Performance Food Group has a beta of 1.44, indicating that its share price is 44% more volatile than the S&P 500.
+Comparatively, Amcon Distributing has a beta of 0.58, indicating that its share price is 42% less volatile than the S&P 500.

 Institutional and Insider Ownership

-11.1% of Amcon Distributing shares are held by institutional investors.
-Comparatively, 96.9% of Performance Food Group shares are held by institutional investors.
-73.0% of Amcon Distributing shares are held by company insiders.
-Comparatively, 2.8% of Performance Food Group shares are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.
+96.9% of Performance Food Group shares are owned by institutional investors.
+Comparatively, 11.1% of Amcon Distributing shares are owned by institutional investors.
+2.8% of Performance Food Group shares are owned by company insiders.
+Comparatively, 73.0% of Amcon Distributing shares are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 Summary